jcchen1987/MachineLearning/README.md

     |
     |-----CCrossValidate(this class implemented the k-folder and leave-one-out cross validation

-you can referance the main.cpp to find how to call each learner.
+you can get how to use each learner in main.cpp.

 ## How to complie this project
 This project is organized with cmake.